 - It may be cold outside.
-If your dog sleeps next to an air vent, the circulating air might cause his nose to dry out, much like winter air can cause your throat to become dry and scratchy.
+If your dog sleeps next to an air vent, the circulating air may cause his nose to dry out, much like winter air can cause your throat to become dry and scratchy.

 - He may be older.
 Older dogs sleep more than younger dogs, which prevents them from licking their noses as much.

 Additionally, a warm, dry nose may just be normal for your dog.
 Some dogs simply don’t lick their noses as much as others do.
-Others are prone to conditions that affect the natural moisture of their nose
+Others are prone to conditions that affect the natural moisture of their nose.

 As you can see, using the temperature of your dog’s nose to gauge his health isn’t particularly reliable.
 Contrary to popular belief, a warm nose doesn’t mean your dog is sick; however, the following conditions warrant a call to your veterinarian:

 - Difficulty breathing.
-Seek immediate medical assistance to rule out any lung or respiratory problems as well as heartworm, heart disease, tumors, or allergies.
+Seek immediate medical assistance to rule out any lung or respiratory problems, as well as heartworm, heart disease, tumors, or allergies.

 - Abnormal discharge, which may signal anything from dental disease to allergies or a respiratory virus like parainfluenza or distemper.

 - Nosebleed, which may indicate an injury or infection in his respiratory tract.

 - Sore, itchy, or crusty nose, which is a sign your dog may be suffering from allergies, dehydration, or even a sunburn.